 Ms. Wiedemann’s research focuses on health differentials among population subgroups.
 For instance, in her diploma thesis she analyzed the life expectancy of migrants and non-migrants by means of indirect estimation techniques.
 She also examined sex differences in health in the framework of the HEMOX (http://www.cloisterstudy.eu) project as well as the socioeconomic differences in adult mortality in Germany.
 Apart from that, she is interested in the long-term effects of differences in the socioeconomic environment encountered during childhood on morbidity and mortality in adulthood.

 - Gender gap in morbidity and mortality

-- Early life and/or late life social and socioeconomic factors and health and mortality
+- Early life social and socioeconomic factors and health outcomes

 - Mapping demographic data